Guaido calls for protest as Venezuela blackout drags into third day

 The ruling Socialist Party accuses the United States government of sabotaging its electricity network, though Guaido and opposition critics have said the outages are the result of a decade of corruption and mismanagement.

-Power had returned to around half the country’s 24 states on Tuesday night but went out again at dawn on Wednesday.
-While blackouts have long been common in the OPEC nation, particularly outside of capital Caracas, their increasing frequency and severity have left residents concerned that intermittent power may be the new normal.
+Power had returned to around half the country’s 24 states on Tuesday night, but went out again at dawn on Wednesday.
+While blackouts have long been common in the OPEC member nation, particularly outside of capital Caracas, their increasing frequency and severity have left residents concerned that intermittent power may be the new normal.

 “I think this is going to be worse than the first blackout,” said Julio Barrios, 60, an accountant in Caracas who was looking for open stores to buy food or ice.
 “A lot of people want to work but there’s no transportation, and if there’s nobody working the country will be paralysed.”